Frank Lloyd (actor): Radio, TV and film

 Lloyd was perhaps best known for his 15-month stint in TV series Home and Away in 1988, as one of 16 original characters, in the role of retired carnival worker Neville McPhee.
 He appeared in the first 109 episodes, opposite Sheila Kennelly who played his wife Floss.
 Both actors were subsequently written out of the series, with producers stating they wanted to focus more on a younger cast and updated formula.

 He featured in many guest character roles in soap operas, serials and telemovies, with parts in The Young Doctors as (Ted Wilcox), Prisoner, Sons and Daughters, and A Country Practice.
 He had guest roles on sitcoms including Mother and Son and Boys from the Bush.

+Theatre

-Lloyd also worked regularly in theatre throughout his career, including productions of Twelfth Night, Othello, The Wizard of Oz, The Man of La Mancha, Annie, The Diary of Anne Frank and a year-long role in a production of Guys and Dolls.
+Lloyd, although primarily known for small role's in TV and film worked regularly in theatre throughout his career, including both dramatic roles in Shakespeare to traditional pantomime, notable he featured in Twelfth Night, Othello, The Wizard of Oz, The Man of La Mancha, Annie, The Diary of Anne Frank, as well as a longer year-long stint in a production of Guys and Dolls.